llinauer/rnn_101/README.md

 As can be seen in this picture, really the only difference between a plain-old NN and an RNN are the recurrent connections in the hidden layer.
 Note, that the single nodes in this picture can represent multiple, hundreds of nodes, I just did not want to draw more lines than necessary.
 So, in principle there is nothing to be afraid of.
-RNNs = NN + Recurrent connection.
+RNNs = NN + Recurrent connections.
 But that does not really help (at least not me) with understanding why RNNs would be suited for sequential tasks.
 A different representation sheds some light on the matter.